Samsung Galaxy Note II: Software versions

 In December 2012, Samsung began rolling out an update to Android 4.1.2 "Jelly Bean" for the device.
 In April 2014, Samsung began rolling out an update to Android 4.4.2 KitKat for the device.
-Samsung from Denmark, Norway, and Gulf countries has stated several times, including on their official pages that both the 3G and 4G versions of the phone will get the Lollipop update, however the phone never receive Android Lollipop.
+Samsung from Denmark, Norway, and Gulf countries has stated several times, including on their official pages that both the 3G and 4G versions of the phone will get the Lollipop update, however the phone never received Android Lollipop.